ivpn/ivpn.net/src/content/en/blog/key-rotation-issue-fix-in-ivpn-ios-app.md

 date: 2025-02-18T10:00:00.000Z
 ---

-**In summary: We identified a potential DNS leak issue affecting our iOS app during the brief intervals during WireGuard key regeneration.
-We advise IVPN customers using the IVPN iOS app to update to the latest version (v2.12.5) as soon as possible.**
+**In summary: We identified a potential DNS leak issue affecting our iOS app in brief intervals during WireGuard key regeneration.**

 ## Details of the issue